 Applications are accepted semi-annually with deadlines of January 1st and July 1st.

-Gems of Art on Paper: Illustrated American Fiction and Poetry, 1785-1885 by Georgia Barnhill
+Gems of Art on Paper: Illustrated American Fiction and Poetry, 1785-1885 (University of Massachusetts Press, November 2021) by Georgia Barnhill

 The first full-length biography of the life and work of one of Currier & Ives’s leading artists, Frances Bond Palmer (1812–1876).
 Palmer was a major lithographer whose prints reached a mass audience during her day.

 Engraving Trade in Early Cincinnati (Ohio University Press, 2012) by Donald O’Brien

 This book examines the vibrant engraving industry that helped fuel the growth of the “Queen City” in the 19th century.
 Cincinnati’s influence as the midwestern center for the print and engraving trade and its key position on the Ohio River played a crucial role in the development of print arts throughout the region.
 It provides a thorough account that shows how the print arts helped fashion Cincinnati in both image and economy.

 Picturing Victorian America: Prints by the Kellogg Brothers of Hartford, Connecticut, 1830-1880 (Wesleyan University Press, 2009) edited by Nancy Finlay

 This is the first book-length account of the pioneering and prolific Kellogg family of lithographers, active in Connecticut for over four decades.
 Eight essays explore the complexity of the relationships between artists, lithographers, and print, map, and book publishers.

 Interpretive Wood-Engraving: The Story of the Society of American Wood-Engravers (Oak Knoll Press, 2009) by William H. Brandt